readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 **Exercise 1-18**.
 Write a program to remove trailing blanks and tabs from each line of input, and to delete entirely blank lines.

 **Exercise 1-19**.
-Write a function reverse(s) that reverses the character string s.
+Write a function `reverse(s)` that reverses the character string `s`.
 Use it to write a program that reverses its input a line at a time.

 # 1.10 External Variables and Scope

-The variables in main, such as line, longest, etc., are private or local to main.
-Because they are declared within main, no other function can have direct access to them.
-The same is true of the variables in other functions; for example, the variable i in getline is unrelated to the i in copy.
+The variables in `main`, such as `line`, `longest`, etc., are private or local to `main`.
+Because they are declared within `main`, no other function can have direct access to them.
+The same is true of the variables in other functions; for example, the variable `i` in `getline` is unrelated to the `i` in `copy`.
 Each local variable in a function comes into existence only when the function is called, and disappears when the function is exited.
-This is why such variables are usually known as automatic variables, following terminology in other languages.
+This is why such variables are usually known as _automatic_ variables, following terminology in other languages.
 We will use the term automatic henceforth to refer to these local variables.
-(Chapter 4 discusses the static storage class, in which local variables do retain their values between calls.)
+(Chapter 4 discusses the `static` storage class, in which local variables do retain their values between calls.)

 Because automatic variables come and go with function invocation, they do not retain their values from one call to the next, and must be